city budget

 Public Works Committee -

-Staff said benefits costs were increasing while overtime was decreasing in the proposed 2026 budgets.
+Staff said benefits costs are up and overtime was reduced in the preliminary 2026 Public Works budget discussion.

 Public Works Committee -